JessicaLeu-code/Turtlebot3_ROS_2Dplanning/README.md

 ## Get ready
+The setup is tested with Ubuntu 18.04.
 To install dependent packages, folloe the instructions in
 1. [Setup turtlebot3 on PC](https://emanual.robotis.com/docs/en/platform/turtlebot3/quick-start/#pc-setup)
 2. [Install Simulation Package](https://emanual.robotis.com/docs/en/platform/turtlebot3/simulation/#gazebo-simulation).
 3. Clone this repository in your ``<your_dir>/catkin_ws``.